Frequently Asked Questions About British Shorthair and British Longhair Cats

 Grooming: Even though British Shorthairs have manageable fur, regular combing is important.
 Our kittens are already accustomed to being combed.

-Rest: Provide a few cozy cat beds where your kitten can curl up and feel safe.
+Bedding: Provide a few cozy cat beds where your kitten can curl up and feel safe.
 These will help your kitten relax and feel secure in their new home.

 What do you feed your kitten daily?

-Important Tips:
+Important Tips

 • Avoid giving your kitten milk or pork.